Stability for the Erd\H{o}s-Rothschild problem: Stability of optimal solutions

+Note that Lemma~\ref{Sfnear} implies there is some vertex weighting $\bb$ close to $\ba_f$ such that $(r_f,\psi_f,\bb)$ is optimal (but it could have zero parts).
 So `forward symmetrisation' has allowed us to pass from our original feasible solution $(r,\phi,\ba)$ to a new feasible solution $(r_f,\psi_f,\ba_f)$, which is very close to a $Q_2$-optimal solution (both in terms of vertex weighting and colour pattern).
 But our eventual aim is to show that $(r,\phi,\ba)$ itself is close to this optimal solution.
 So we need to show that few `significant' changes were made during the forward symmetrisation procedure.
-To this end, our next step will be to follow the procedure backwards, using the partitions $\mathcal{X}_i$ of $[r]$ at each step, to form a new partition $\mathcal{U}_i$ of $[r]$, which records how the solution at each step differs from $(r_f,\phi_f,\ba_f)$.
+To this end, our next step will be to follow the procedure backwards, using the partitions $\mathcal{X}_i$ of $[r]$ at each step, to form a new partition $\mathcal{U}_i$ of $[r]$, which records how the solution at each step differs from $(r_f,\psi_f,\ba_f)$.